Return to the index of 1954 Jeeps.

 Thanks Sam.
 It's also a pleasure to look at your nice job on the interior (260K JPEG).

-See more photos: front view (350K JPEG) with original Scheneker (270K JPEG) snowplow mount, right side view (320K JPEG) with tailgate and NDT spare, and the engine (270K JPEG) with hydraulic pump.
+See more photos: the original Scheneker tag (270K JPEG) on the snowplow mount, the right side (320K JPEG) with the tailgate and NDT spare, and the interior (260K JPEG).

 "My father owned this 1954 CJ-3B, serial number 454GB2 19950, for 50 years.
 He bought it used in Bakersfield, California, drove it here for 25 years then moved to Idaho for the next 25 years.
 It's now mine, back in Bakersfield and running great.